dhemery/DHE-Modules/modules/curve-sequencer.md

     - _TIME:_
-        The sequencer advances to the next step only when this step completes its full duration.
+        The sequencer advances to the next step when this step completes its full duration.
         The state of the _GATE_ is ignored.

     - _RISE:_